Small Business Taxes & ManagementTM--Copyright 2018, A/N Group, Inc.

-We've developed a business checklist to assist you in preparing your business return.
+We've developed a business checklist to assist you in preparing your S corporation return.
 The checklist is intended for S corporations, but the majority of the items apply to sole proprietorships.
 The checklist assumes you're starting with an income statement and balance sheet, that is, you're using your accounting income and applying it to your tax return.
 Thus, you should already have accounted for all your income and expenditures.
 The checklist will help you put the numbers on your tax return.
 For example, using the 50% rule for meals and entertainment expenses, claiming the Sec.
 179 expense election.
+Most of the tax law changes will affect 2018 returns.
+However, new rules apply to assets purchased after September 27, 2017.
 Caution.
-If you're using a computer program to prepare the return (and you should) the tax software may handle many items automatically if you enter them in the correct spot.
+If you're using a computer program to prepare the return (and you should) the tax software should handle many items automatically if you enter them in the correct spot.

 ___ Review last year's return

 ___ Review last year's return K, M-1 schedules

 ___ Initial return?
 Final return?
 Change in S status?

 ___ Change in business activity?
 Business codes revised for 2017